 Clearly, if you are still using the boat on a regular basis, then you already have a return for the money spent on moorings, maintenance and so on.
 However, if you’re unable to use the vessel these expenditures, along with any costs associated with keeping the exterior of the boat looking clean and fresh, can soon mount to a tangible percentage of the value of many boats, particularly older and smaller craft.

 Besides price, there are other details of the sale that may be negotiable.
 These include when the sale will take place and how the boat will be transported to its new home.
 For example, it may be possible to settle at a higher purchase price if you agree to assist with the delivery (make sure you know what’s expected in this respect in advance), or help with fitting out in the spring.
 Similarly, if you’re in a position to allow the new owner to use the boat’s existing mooring for a short period after completion, this may help defray the new owner’s initial expenses, but again check with your mooring provider first.

 If you have multiple buyers interested but one seems particularly keen it makes sense to negotiate with that buyer first.
 If you choose to negotiate with several buyers at the same time, it’s important to make sure each one knows up front that there are other offers pending, otherwise you may lose more than one buyer.

 Surveys and sea trials

 There’s a sense in which this is the first part of the negotiating process and will impact on the number of prospective buyers your boat will attract.
 By setting a realistic price you are also communicating to the buyer that you’re an informed and business-like vendor, which will also help to set the tone for the subsequent negotiations.
-For more information about how to determine asking prices see: Boat valuations: how to price a boat for sale.
+For more information about how to determine asking prices read about boat valuations and how to price a boat for sale.